Inflectra/spira-documentation/docs/About/roadmap.md

     It is not set in stone.
 We are always listening to feedback from our customers and new ideas that will have the most impact to users.

-    It is not reflect all the work and changes we have planned.
+    It does not reflect all the work and changes we have planned.
 The roadmap focuses on large scale features.
 It does not include small scale features, enhancements, or bug fixes.
 [We do not provide a public list of open bugs](https://www.inflectra.com/Support/KnowledgeBase/KB698.aspx) or enhancement requests at this time.

     If you have any feedback or suggestions regarding this roadmap, please email us at [support@inflectra.com](mailto:support@inflectra.com).